b09/javascript_notes/super_notes.md

 #### `assert.deepEqual()` and `assert.deepStrictEqual()`

-Assert gives us another set of methods; `deepEqual()`  and `deepStrictEqual()`.
-These methods look at the values contained within the object and use those to determine if the objects are equal, rather than checking if the object are the same object.
+The methods `deepEqual()` and `deepStrictEqual()` look at the values contained within the object and use those to determine if the objects are equal, rather than checking if the object are the same object.

 The following test will pass because even though the first and second parameters are not the same array they contain values which are equal.